preaudc/tech-articles/NullSafeJoins.md

 ## Appendix

-Here is an alternative version of the null safe equi-join, which is based on the property that the equality test between two array of columns is null safe by default.
+Here is an alternative version of the null safe equi-join, which is based on the property that the equality test between two arrays of columns is null safe by default.

 ```scala
 // Null safe join - alternative solution